Jael

 Goldfine

-My writing on media, culture and capitalism has appeared in Jewish Currents, The Nation, The Guardian, Vanity Fair, GQ, Vulture, The New York Review of Architecture, Bandcamp, Study Hall, Stereogum, Glamour, Nylon, InStyle, Them, Uproxx and The Forward.
+My writing on media, culture and capitalism has appeared in The New Yorker, Jewish Currents, The Nation, The Guardian, Vanity Fair, GQ, Vulture, The New York Review of Architecture, Bandcamp, Study Hall, Stereogum, Glamour, Nylon, InStyle, Them, Uproxx and The Forward.

-I've also written about the demise of feminist media, the twitter account Pop Crave, Bandcamp's union drive, what musicians are doing on Substack, Ezra Furman, Love Island UK, and movie marketing.
+I've also written about activists fighting the attention economy, the demise of feminist media, the twitter account Pop Crave, Bandcamp's union drive, what musicians are doing on Substack, Ezra Furman, Love Island UK, and movie marketing.

 Recently, I checked Malcolm Gladwell's new book The Revenge of The Tipping Point and season 10 of the podcast "Revisionist History," about the 1936 Nazi Olympics.